 With the exception of custom cabinets, widths of cabinets are in increments of three inches, starting at 6 or 9 inches, then increasing to 12, 15, 18, and so on.
-Base cabinets will typically be 34.5 inches tall, with 4.5 inches of that being the toe kick at the bottom, and 24 inches deep, not including the cabinet door.
+Base cabinets will typically be 34.5 inches tall and 24 inches deep, not including the cabinet door.
+A toe kick is often built into the base and typically take up about 4.5 inches of that total base height.
+Sometimes we receive sets that do not have the toe kick built in.
+In those instances, the base would be setup on pegs or sitting right on a 2×4 frame; the frame would not be saved.
 Countertops are generally around 1.5 inches thick, so the top of the countertop is usually 36 inches off the ground.

 As with the bases, the widths of the upper cabinets are in increments of three inches.
 They are typically 12 inches deep, again, not including the cabinet door.
 The heights of the uppers typically range from 30 inches and 42 inches, again with increments of three inches between heights.
 Many of the houses we get cabinets from have high vaulted ceilings, so a lot of the uppers we get are 42 inches.